dillon-smith/Understanding-Spring/Spring-Framework.md

 }
 ```

-The `@ComponentScan` annotation tells Spring to search for beans by scaning *all* packages *and* subpackages in the same package as the context configuration.
+The `@ComponentScan` annotation tells Spring to search for beans by scanning *all* packages *and* subpackages in the same package as the context configuration.

 How does Spring know if something is a bean?
 It looks for the `@Component` in packages being searched.